mmed-hajnasr/word-blazer/README.md

 > [!TIP]
 >
 > The game follows the font and colors of your terminal emulator.
->

 | ![dark demo](./resources/dark-demo.png) | ![light demo](./resources/light-demo.png) |
 | --------------------------------------- | ----------------------------------------- |

 ## How to play

-Navigate the labyrinth to find the exit "★".

-- Explore the maze systematically to discover the exit without running out of steps.
-- Form words using the letters encountered within the maze to replenish your step count and add to your score.
+Navigate through the labyrinth to find the hidden exit (★) while gathering letters to form words.
+Watch your step count, each move costs one precious step.
+Don't worry though!
+You can form words to earn more steps and boost your score.
+The longer your words, the higher your score climbs.
+Plan your route wisely, explore every corner, and turn those scattered letters into lexical gold as you hunt for the elusive exit.
+Think you're ready to become a word-blazer master?

 ## Installation